reeyan-afzal/reeyan-afzal/README.md

 ### About Me:

-I'm a passionate data scientist with a knack for predictive analytics, specializing in recurrent neural networks (RNN) and LSTM models.
+I'm a passionate data scientist with a knack for predictive analytics, specializing in recurrent neural networks (RNN), LSTM, and LLMs.
 Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess with 1+ year experience in Python. 我也学了中文已经差不多三年半了
-<h5 align="center">Connect with Me</h5>
+<h4 align="center">Connect with Me</h4>
 <table align="center">
   <tr>
     <td align="center" style="padding: 0 15px;">